kszczupak/titanic-comparison/README.md

 )`

 In this case, comparision in performed in one-to-one mode, which means that entire rows from actual data are compared to rows from expected data.
-In this mode, if given rows contains even small differences, it will treated as entirely different rows.
+In this mode, if given row contains even small differences, it will be treated as a entirely different data.
 For example, for following data:

 Expected: